skibitsky/skibitsky.github.io/content/about.md

 Hi, my name is Gleb 👋

-I am software engineer from Lithunia building the future of education at [Futuclass][0].
+I am software engineer from Lithuania 🇱🇹 living in Japan 🇯🇵 and building the future of education at [Futuclass][0].

 ### Interests
 * Game and web development